Local Services (Planning) Bill

 Overview

-This bill aims to give local councils more control over the demolition or change of use of local shops and pubs, and the opening of supermarkets, by requiring planning permission in these instances.
-This would allow councils to better protect local businesses and community assets.
+This bill aims to give local councils more power over planning decisions concerning the demolition or change of use of local shops and pubs, and the opening of supermarkets.
+It allows councils to require planning permission for these actions, potentially preventing the loss of valued community assets.

 Description

 The Local Services (Planning) Bill amends the Town and Country Planning Act 1990.
-It allows local planning authorities to create policies requiring planning permission before:
+It grants local planning authorities the ability to introduce planning policies requiring permission before:

-- Demolishing or changing the use of buildings previously used (within the last four years) as a public house or local independent shop;
+- Demolishing or changing the use of buildings previously used (within the last four years) as a local independent shop or pub.

-- Using premises or land as a supermarket.
+- Using premises or land for a supermarket.

 Government Spending